-RENEWABLES OBLIGATION - 1 APRIL 2005 to 31 MARCH 2006
+RENEWABLES OBLIGATION - 1 APRIL 2006 to 31 MARCH 2007

-Energy regulator Ofgem has today, 12 September, published information on the size of the Renewables Obligation for the fourth period of the scheme, which finished in March this year.
+Energy regulator Ofgem has today (Friday) published information on the size of the Renewables Obligation for the 2006-07 obligation period, which finished in March this year.

-The Renewables Obligation sets targets for electricity suppliers to source an increasing portion of the electricity they sell from renewables.
-According to information received to date from suppliers, the total Renewables Obligation on electricity supplied to customers across the UK is 18,020,282 MWh.
-On electricity supplied in England & Wales it is 16,163,284 MWh, on electricity supplied in Scotland it is 1,648,679 MWh and on electricity supplied in Northern Ireland is 208,319 MWh.
+The Renewables Obligation places an obligation on electricity suppliers to source an increasing portion of the electricity they sell from renewables.
+According to information received to date from suppliers, the total Renewables Obligation on electricity supplied to customers across the UK is 21,629,676 megawatt hours (MWh).
+On electricity supplied in England and Wales it is 19,390,016 MWh, on electricity supplied in Scotland it is 2,022,791 MWh and on electricity supplied in Northern Ireland it is 216,869 MWh.

-Electricity suppliers must comply with their Renewables Obligations for 2005-2006 before 1st October 2006.
-They can do this by either producing to Ofgem Renewables Obligation Certificates (ROCs) to the value of 5.5 per cent of electricity supplied to customers, by using a buy-out clause which allows them to pay £32.33 per MWh for any shortfall or by using a combination of ROCs and buy-out.
+Electricity suppliers must comply with their obligation for 2006-2007 before 1st September 2007.
+They can do this by either presenting Ofgem with Renewables Obligation Certificates (ROCs) to the value of 6.7 per cent of electricity supplied to customers, by using a buy-out clause which allows them to pay £33.24 per MWh for any shortfall.
+They can also use a combination of ROCs and buy-out.